 The importance of graduating debt free is clear.
 Students who take out college loans must spend their salaries on loan repayments instead of saving money, and they have to face the consequences of fees or bad credit ratings if they can’t repay their loans.
-The impact that debt can have on a recent graduate should not be understated: the financial pressures of loan payments can influence where students live, work, and even when they can eventually retire.
+The impact that debt can have on a recent graduate should not be understated: the financial pressures of loan payments can influence where students live and work.

 Living on a tight budget during college, taking larger course loads, and working on top of school are short-terms sacrifices that come with avoiding student loans, but lead to a life-impacting financial savings and investment opportunities post-graduation.
 Those who face student loan repayment — which adds up to approximately $1.2 trillion in the U.S. — sacrifice financial investment opportunities and can receive poor credit ratings in the short and long term.

 ACA International reported that 18% of student debt payers had to live paycheck to paycheck while paying off loans post-graduation, and 20% could not purchase a home in the years after graduation.
 The stifling cost of loan repayment results in lower homeownership, car ownership, and marriage rates among loan-paying graduates.
 Money pulled toward loan repayment post-college causes negative long-term financial impacts as well.